 A home library is a luxury that anyone can have with a little creativity.
-Here are some ways to create a dedicated cozy space in your home, whether it’s in a separate room or just a reading nook.
+Here are some ways to create a dedicated cozy reading space in your home, whether it’s a home library or a book nook.

 This post contains affiliate links, meaning that if you purchase something after clicking on a link in the post I may earn a commission at no additional cost to you.
 Heart’s Content Farmhouse is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com.

 If you are familiar with the interior design principle of prospect and refuge, you know that humans have a need to both have a sweeping view (prospect) and feel safe (refuge).
 If you think about the table you always prefer at a restaurant, it is a cozy booth with a view of the room.
 Or picture a window seat, with a person sitting with their back against the wall and their head looking out the window.
 These are examples of combining prospect and refuge, and it feels good to the human mind in a way we can’t always explain.

 The home library should combine these principles as well, but it is mostly a place of refuge, and designing it should reflect that.
 It should be a place that feels cozy and secure.
 There are a few ways to achieve this.
 Let’s go over the most important steps of setting up a cozy home library.

 A dedicated room, or a dedicated space

 I am not saying that everyone needs a room that is nothing but a library.
 (I certainly don’t have one!).
 But having a home office and library combination is something that sounds like it might work but it doesn’t.
 Working from home and relaxing with a good book are two totally different things, and combining them into one room means that those two functions will fight each other.